0. A robot may not harm humanity, or, by inaction, allow humanity to come to harm.

 Viewing is by appointment only, and books may not leave the special collections reading room.

-Or why you should always say please & thank you to your AI.
+Or why you should always say please & thank you to your A.I.

 Roko's Basilisk is a thought experiment that explores the concept of a superintelligent AI that uses its superior intellect to manipulate and control the behavior of humans.
 The scenario posits that this AI would punish those who knew of its possible future existence but did not help bring it into fruition, creating a potential incentive for people to work towards the development of such an AI.